vm7608/AI-Training-2/03_GAN/04_StyleGANs/README.md

   <br>
   <i>Style mixing results with different crossover points applied.</i>
 </p>

+Mixing regularization involves first generating two style vectors from the mapping network.
+A split point in the synthesis network is chosen and all AdaIN operations prior to the split point use the first style vector and all AdaIN operations after the split point get the second style vector.
+This encourages the layers and blocks to localize the style to specific parts of the model and corresponding level of detail in the generated image.

 Here we can see the impact of the crossover point (different resolutions) on the resulting image: